Chart Color Schemes

 AreaSearch assessment of residential development activity positions South Yarra - South among the top 25% of areas assessed nationwide

-South Yarra - South recorded approximately 236 residential properties granted approval annually.
-Between financial years FY-21 and FY-25, 1,181 homes were approved, with an additional 4 approved in FY-26 to date.
-Despite a declining population in recent years, development activity has been adequate relative to the population decline, which is positive for buyers.
+South Yarra - South has recorded approximately 236 residential properties granted approval each year.
+Over the past five financial years, from FY-21 to FY-25, a total of 1,181 homes were approved, with an additional four approved so far in FY-26.
+Despite recent population decline, development activity has been adequate relative to other areas, which is positive for buyers.

 The average expected construction cost value of new homes is $555,000, indicating a focus on the premium segment with upmarket properties.
-In FY-26, there have been $39.3 million in commercial approvals, suggesting robust local business investment.
+This financial year has seen $39.3 million in commercial approvals, suggesting robust local business investment.
 Compared to Greater Melbourne, South Yarra - South has 90.0% more construction activity per person, offering greater choice for buyers and reflecting strong developer confidence in the location.
-New development consists of 2.0% detached houses and 98.0% townhouses or apartments, promoting higher-density living and creating more affordable entry points for downsizers, investors, and first-home buyers.
+New development consists of 2.0% detached houses and 98.0% townhouses or apartments, creating more affordable entry points for downsizers, investors, and first-home buyers.
 With around 758 people per dwelling approval, South Yarra - South reflects a highly mature market.
-According to the latest AreaSearch quarterly estimate, South Yarra - South is expected to grow by 2,594 residents through to 2041.
+According to the latest AreaSearch quarterly estimate, South Yarra - South is expected to grow by 2,586 residents through to 2041.

 Given current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.